1. Home

 Effect on order numbers when new orders are placed

-Once you place an order, the changes implemented for WooCommerce order numbers are reflected on different sections.
-You can notice that, as per the settings added on the Custom Order Numbers Options page, the changes will appear on Order Received page, My Account page and in the Email.
+Once you place an order, the changes implemented for WooCommerce order numbers are reflected in different sections.
+You can notice that, as per the settings added on the Custom Order Numbers Options page, the changes will appear on the Order Received page, My Account page and in the Email.

 Let us understand these with examples.